 Click here for more information.

-The draft Political Declaration is a 26-page document that accompanies the Withdrawal Agreement.
-The purpose of the draft Political Declaration is to set out the frame work for the future relationship between the United Kingdom and the EU.
-Unlike the Withdrawal Agreement, the draft Political Declaration is not a legally binding document.
-The document set out the parameters for the future economic partnership, security partnership and agreements on areas of shared interest.
+The Political Declaration is a document that accompanies the Withdrawal Agreement.
+The purpose of the Political Declaration is to set out the frame work for the future relationship between the United Kingdom and the EU.
+Unlike the Withdrawal Agreement, the Political Declaration is not a legally binding document.
+The document sets out the parameters for the future economic partnership, security partnership and agreements on areas of shared interest.
 The formal negotiations on the future relationship will begin after the UK leaves the EU.
 In the declaration, both sides envisage that the future relationship will come into force by the end of 2020.

 You can access the draft political declaration here